AymenMach/CodeBlock-SOEN341_Project_F24/README.md

 Nihal Islam (40242307)       Responsible for the Back-End part of the project<br/>
 Yazdan Syed (40221602)       Responsible for the Front-End part of the project<br/>
 Carlos Guevara (40227586)    Responsible for the Back-End part of the project<br/>
-Mohamed Oubagha (40248333)   Responsible for the Front-End part of the project<br/>

 Lab Session: Avi Jitendra Lad | LAB FT-X - (16:15 - 17:55)